avedmala/url_shortener/README.md

 The app hosted on heroku lets you enter a URL and an optional slug to shorten the URL to.
 If the slug is taken, you cannot use it.
 Omitting the slug will make the app generate a random six character long one.

+* If you're cloning this project, rename [.env.dist](https://github.com/mrswagbhinav/url_shortener/blob/main/.env.dist) to `.env` and enter your mongoDB password.
+Also enter your own connection string to replace the the MongoDB SRV connection string on line 16 of [app.js](https://github.com/mrswagbhinav/url_shortener/blob/main/app.js).

 ## API Info

 **GET** Request to https://url-shortener-av.herokuapp.com/ will serve the static webpage